achin1tya/LetsStartMachineLearning/README.md

 Installations Required

-1. Jupyetr Notebook
+1. Jupyter Notebook
-    it comes installed under the package manager anaconda its an easy to use tool for data scientist and Artificial Intelligence Designers
+    it comes installed under the package manager Anaconda its an easy to use tool for data scientist and Artificial Intelligence Designers

     For Windows